Written and first recorded by Harold Dorman (US #21 1959).

 Hit versions by Johnny Rivers (US #10/MOR #1/CAN #3 1978), Johnny Duncan (C&W #6 1979).

-From the wiki: “The first version of ‘Slow Dancing’) was made on the self-titled 1976 album by the Funky Kings whose membership included its composer Jack Tempchin (‘Peaceful Easy Feeling’, ‘Already Gone’, ‘You Belong to the City’) and Jules Shear (later of Jules & The Polar Bears, ‘If She Knew What She Wants‘).
+From the wiki: “The first recording of ‘Swayin’ to the Music (Slow Dancing)’ was released on the self-titled 1976 album by the Funky Kings whose membership included its composer, Jack Tempchin (‘Peaceful Easy Feeling’, ‘Already Gone’, ‘You Belong to the City’), and Jules Shear (later of Jules & The Polar Bears, ‘If She Knew What She Wants‘).
 Titled ‘Slow Dancing’, its single release reached #13 on the AC chart before crossing over to #61 on the Billboard Hot 100.
 Olivia Newton-John also recorded “Slow Dancing” for her 1977 album Making a Good Thing Better.

 First recorded by Johnny Rivers (1971).